 What is heroin?

-Heroin is a highly addictive opioid.
-It is smoked, snorted or injected.
-Street names for heroin include smack, dope, mud, horse, skag, junk, H, black tar, and skunk among others.
-In the United States, it is an illegal substance and is not available by prescription.
-This fact sheet discusses heroin alone, but women who use heroin may also use alcohol, tobacco, and other drugs that can be harmful.
+Heroin is a highly addictive opioid (narcotic).
+It can be smoked, snorted, or injected.
+Some street names for heroin include smack, dope, mud, horse, skag, junk, H, black tar, and skunk, among others.
+In the United States, heroin is an illegal substance and is not available by prescription.

 I just found out I am pregnant.
-Should I stop using heroin?
+Should I stop taking heroin?

 I use heroin.
 Can it make it harder for me to get pregnant?